History & Tradition

 For more of our camp’s early history, watch Yates’ interview with Jim Miller.

-For the next 18 years, Yorke and his wife Barbara invested in excellent people and programs, and new facilities and acreage.
+As Director for the next 18 years, Yorke Pharr and his wife Barbara invested in programs, new facilities, and acreage.
 During the ensuing years, Falling Creek grew in enrollment and new session options were added.
 In the fall of 1989, Falling Creek was purchased by Chuck and Jean McGrady.
 Chuck and co-director Donnie Bain operated camp for 16 years.
+Under their leadership Falling Creek continued to grow, as they invested in excellent people, improved the facilities, and added more program options.

 The great thing about a summer camp… it’s a place where children can come to be away from television, where you’re away from negative peer group [pressure] - it’s a community of people coming together and in a short period of time you can create a very positive learning environment.